Gloucester Corporation Light Railways

 Gloucester Corporation Light Railways tram driver Great War

-An enlargement of the above photograph shown details of the motorman's insignia.
-The collars of his double-breasted jacket bear system initials ('GCLR') on one side, and an employee number on the other.
+An enlargement of the above photograph showing details of the motorman's uniform insignia.
+The collars of his double-breasted jacket bear system initials ('G C L R') on one side, and an employee number on the other side.
 His is wearing a silver wound badge, indicating that he had been honourably discharged from the armed forces.

 Gloucester Corporation Tramways Tram No 12 and conductor

-Tramcar No 12, at the Hucclecote terminus, some time in the late 1920s.
+Tramcar No 12 pictured at the Hucclecote terminus, purportedly around 1929.
 The tramcars were painted in this rather unflattering all-over-grey livery from around 1915 onwards.
 Whilst many systems were forced into such exigencies by paint shortages during the Great War, most reverted to their original livery as soon as supplies permitted.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 Gloucester Corporation Tramways Tram No 12 and conductor

-An enlargement of the above photograph, which though blurred, does show that the conductor is wearing a single-breasted jacket with breast pockets and epaulettes, suggesting that conductors' uniforms remained unchanged right through to the demise of the tramway.
+An enlargement of the above photograph, which though blurred, does show that the conductor is wearing a single-breasted jacket with breast pockets and epaulettes, suggesting that conductors' uniforms remained unchanged right through to the end of tramway operation.

 Gloucester Corporation Tramways Tram No 10 and crew